 - Explore the Rady Children’s Hospital Pediatric Multiple Sclerosis Center with Director Jennifer Graves, M.D., Ph.D., M.A.S.

 About Multiple Sclerosis

 Multiple sclerosis is an autoimmune disease of the central nervous system that is triggered by both genetic and environmental risk factors.
-MS affects the brain, spinal cord and the optic nerves.
+MS affects the brain, spinal cord, and optic nerves of pediatric MS patients.
 Symptoms range from numbness or weakness in the limbs to vision loss or trouble with bowel and bladder function.
-Everybody’s experience with MS is different; some have mild disease while others have more advanced disease.
+Everybody’s experience with MS is different regardless of symptoms; some have mild disease while others have more advanced disease.

-The center typically diagnoses MS based on a combination of clinical symptoms and findings as well magnetic resonance imaging of the brain and spinal cord.
-In some cases, there is testing for factors in the blood and cerebrospinal fluid.
+The center typically diagnoses MS based on a combination of clinical symptoms and findings as well as magnetic resonance imaging of the brain and spinal cord.
+In some cases, there is testing for factors in the blood and cerebrospinal fluid that contribute to diagnoses.